-Medicaid is a very important program for people with disabilities because it is through Medicaid that long term services and supports (LTSS) are funded.
-Medicaid is also the only program that uses Medical Necessity as a guidepost rather than whether a service is or is not covered.
-While Medicaid covers almost everything for children (due to EPSDT) and has better coverage for adults than most other forms of health coverage, it does not, unfortunately, cover everything.
+Medicaid is a very important program for people with disabilities because it is through Medicaid long term services and supports (LTSS) are funded.
+Medicaid is also the only program which uses Medical Necessity as a guidepost rather than whether a service is or is not covered.
+While Medicaid covers almost everything for children (under EPSDT) and has better coverage for adults than most other forms of health coverage, it does not, unfortunately, cover everything.
 To learn more, visit: Early and Periodic Screening Diagnostic and Treatment

 Medicaid is funded by the federal and state government but every state’s Medicaid program creates their own state plan.
 To learn more about this plan, visit: Colorado Medicaid State Plan

 The federal government www.cms.gov oversees Medicaid and assures certain criteria are met or specifically waived.
 Some of these criteria and common terms used include:

 Services must be available statewide to the same extent services for non-Medicaid clients are available.
 If services in a specific area are not available, the Medicaid agency would need to provide transportation.